auraoneai/auraglass/docs/README.md

 ## Overview

 Welcome to the comprehensive AuraGlass documentation.
-This design system provides a complete glassmorphism component library with a 100/100 design system score, token-first architecture, and advanced enforcement tooling.
+This design system provides a complete glassmorphism component library with token-first architecture and production-ready components.

-### 🎉 Latest Audit Results (November 2025)

-**Comprehensive Glassmorphism Component Audit Completed:**
-- **Total Components Audited**: 621 components across 20+ categories
-- **Critical Bug Fixed**: Systematic CSS class prefix duplication resolved
-- **Files Fixed**: 441 files (71% of codebase)
-- **Issues Resolved**: 1,419+ broken class occurrences
-- **Token Compliance**: 100% ✅
-- **Breaking Changes**: 0 (fully backward compatible)

-**New Components Added**: 9 new essential components (GlassRating, GlassPullToRefresh, GlassActionSheet, GlassConnectionStatus, GlassTypingIndicator, GlassRichTextEditor, GlassTransferList, GlassTreeSelect, GlassSpotlightSearch) have been added, bringing the total to **630 Glass Components**.

 ## 🚀 Quick Start